gofhilman/image-carousel/README.md

 # image-carousel
-Build an image carousel package
+An image carousel package with with an implementation example

-## To Do

-- Change the slideNumber to be an object property